Hi and welcome aboard our Chelsea Gardens Australasian Close To My Heart Blog Hop.

 The ‘Flowers’ was stamped using the Etched Alphabet stamp set – perfect for when you want a smaller title/journalling, and at just $12 it’s a steal.

-The leaves on the page have been stamped onto Vellum paper, embossed using silver powder, and then coloured using my Shin Han markers (from the back!).
+To create the leaves I’ve first stamped onto Vellum paper using clear Versamark.
+I’ve then embossed using silver powder.
+To finish, I’ve coloured using my Shin Han markers (from the back!).
 And of course, the whole title is finished off with a couple of the super cute flower sequins from the Make Waves Sequins and Gems.

 If you don’t have a consultant, and would like to order any of these products, they’re all available from my website at https://megan.closetomyheart.co.nz/